Tell me, what is it you plan to do with your one wild and precious life?Mary Oliver in “The Summer Day”

 - I am a triplet.
 All boys.
 Not identical.
 We are all quite different.
 Growing up those two were close, and often I didn’t even speak to them for days on end.
 We get along as adults.
 One of my brothers runs the farm now, and he is very good at it.

-- As a child and teenager, I was different.
+- As a child and teenager, I was different from the community average when it came to boys.
 I wanted to have a life that was filled with things from the traditional academy, which is not easy when you grow up without internet in the middle of the country.
 I wanted to be good at everything across all domains: athletics, the sciences, and the humanities.
 Getting access to these things was hard, and the first barrier to most of them was that “you need to drive at least 30 minutes to get it” was true of everything.
 Arranging my life to have piano lessons, college classes of all kinds, an income stream, high school sports, every extracurricular activity, and good friends was a giant problem of coordination.
 I put a lot of miles on my 1998 Mercury Mystique, may she rest in peace.

 - One of my happiest, most potent memories is when I got a call from an admissions officer at Harvard College; she called to congratulate me on my admission to the class of 2014.
 It wasn’t the feeling of “I have grabbed the brass ring, now let me bask in external validation.”
 It was my key to the life I’d always wanted (or so I thought)—the life of the academy, the life of the idealized Renaissance.
 And after a brief, blinding flare of exhilaration, I allowed myself to feel the burden of my high school years.
 After running around the school telling my best teacher friends the good news, I walked out to my car and cried for a very long time.
 Not tears of happiness, but tears of pent-up anger and relief.
 And then I went to my colleges, and then after-school things, and then work, and after I got home around midnight I started my homework.